Lonnie Zamora incident

-The Lonnie Zamora incident was an alleged UFO sighting that occurred on April 24, 1964 near Socorro, New Mexico when Socorro police officer Lonnie Zamora claimed he saw two people beside a shiny object that later rose into the air accompanied by a roaring flame.
+The Lonnie Zamora incident was an alleged UFO sighting that occurred on April 24, 1964 near Socorro, New Mexico when Socorro police officer Lonnie Zamora claimed he saw two people beside a shiny object that later rose into the air accompanied by a roaring blue and orange flame.
 Zamora's claims were subject to attention from news media, UFO investigators and UFO organizations, and the U.S. Air Force's Project Blue Book listed the case as "unknown".
 Conventional explanations of Zamora's claims include a lunar lander test by White Sands Missile Range and a hoax by New Mexico Tech students.

 Incident

-On April 24, 1964 at approximately 5:45 p.m., Socorro Police radio dispatcher Nep Lopez received a radio call from Sergeant Lonnie Zamora reporting a possible motor vehicle accident.
+On April 24, 1964 at approximately 17:45, Socorro Police radio dispatcher Nep Lopez received a radio call from Sergeant Lonnie Zamora reporting a possible motor vehicle accident.
 Zamora advised Lopez that he would be “checking the car down in the arroyo".
 Shortly after, Lopez received another radio call from Zamora asking Lopez to look out of the window, to see if he could see an object.
 When Lopez asked Zamora to describe it, Zamora said "it looks like a balloon” and requested New Mexico State Police Sergeant Chavez meet him at his location.
 When Chavez arrived, he asked Zamora what the trouble was.
 Zamora led him to examine some burning brush.
 When other police officers arrived they noted patches of smoldering grass and brush.
+There were also shallow holes in the ground, that Zamora said was from the object landing.

 Zamora's claims

 Zamora told authorities he was pursuing a speeding car south of Socorro, New Mexico when he "heard a roar and saw a flame in the sky to southwest some distance away—possibly a 1/2 mile or a mile."
 Believing a local dynamite shack might have exploded, Zamora said he discontinued the pursuit and investigated the potential explosion.
 Zamora claimed to have observed a shiny object, "to south about 150 to 200 yd", that he initially believed to be an "overturned white car ... up on radiator or on trunk".
 The object was "like aluminum—it was whitish against the mesa background, but not chrome", and shaped like the letter "O".
-Zamora claimed to have briefly observed two people in white coveralls beside the object, who he later described as "normal in shape—but possibly they were small adults or large kids."
+Zamora claimed to have briefly observed two people in white overalls beside the object, who he later described as "normal in shape—but possibly they were small adults or large kids."
 Zamora claimed to hear a roar and see a blue and orange flame under the object which then rose and quickly moved away.